michelcrypt4d4mus/log-thyself/README.md

 The Quickstart shows you how to capture logs in a stream going forward from now but the application can also capture logs from the past if OS X hasn't purged them yet.
 The interface is built in Thor (which I mildly regret[^1], but not enough to change it. ), the same thing as Ruby on Rails's generators.
 Type `thor list` and you should see something like this:

-[^1]: I've never seen a project used by so many people with such a combination of broken features and atrocious - nay, profane - documentation.
+[^1]: I've never seen a project used by so many people with such a combination of broken features and atrocious - nay, profanely misleading - documentation.
 It's like they want you to not use it.

 ```sh
 collect